Poverty in Cambodia: Poor Education Outcomes

 Economic struggles contribute to poor education outcomes in the country.
 Education is expensive for individuals who cannot access basic human needs.
 There are high levels of school dropout rates in the country as the young children seek employment to provide for their economic needs.
 The state continues to experience high levels of illiteracy.

 By 2011, just 29 percent of the adults who are above 25 years of age had attained primary school education — also, illiteracy levels among the individuals who are between 15 and 24 years of age amount to 11.1 percent.
 A look at the enrollment rates reveals the extent of poverty in hindering educational advancement for a high number of children in the country.
-In 2011, the enrollment rates in primary school amounted to 48.8 percent in 2011 while the net enrollment rate in secondary schools school amounted to 54.2 percent.
+In 2011, the enrollment rates in primary school amounted to 48.8 percent in 2011 while the net enrollment rate in secondary school amounted to 54.2 percent.
 Generally, the education outcomes in Cambodia are lower than the average level for the poor countries.